 - Cover and store leftovers in the refrigerator for up to 1 week.

-- I always use Red Star Platinum yeast, an instant yeast.
+- Yeast: I always use Platinum Yeast from Red Star, an instant yeast.
 If using active dry yeast, the rise times could be slightly longer.
+Reference my Baking with Yeast Guide for answers to common yeast FAQs.

-- If you don't care for one of the everything bagel seasonings, feel free to swap it out with another that you love.
+- Everything Bagel Seasoning: If you don’t care for one of the everything bagel seasonings, feel free to swap it out with another that you love.

 Since we’re using a cookie cutter for shaping this pull apart bread, we’re going to have some dough scraps leftover.
 The dough scraps are topped with the herbed cream cheese mixture so WHY NOT shape into a ball, then roll it out to make pizza?
 Pizza on top of a tender and flaky homemade garlic herb cream cheese dough.
 This pizza might even be better than the everything bagel pull apart bread itself!!